Linkedin login

-Adding social login to your login page allows users to sign in to your website or application using their existing social media accounts, such as Facebook, Google, or Linkedin.
-This can make the login process faster and more convenient for users, as they don't have to create a new account or remember a separate username and password.
+Adding social login methods to your login page enables users to sign in to your website or application with their existing social media accounts, thus making for a faster and more convenient login flow where users don't need to devise a new password or remember multiple passwords for each application.

 Enable LinkedIn login in the Builder

-• Toggle on the LinkedIn social login placed in the left panel (please note - you can have up to four social logins on your login page)
+• Toggle on LinkedIn's social login placed in the left panel (please note - you can have up to four social logins on your login page)

 Configure LinkedIn credentials